AnnieKLamar/geocoding/working_notes.md

 and found this tool: https://github.com/RDFLib/rdflib.
 Not sure how to get it working on the wikidata http, but the linked site there
 (https://dbpedia.org/page/) contains good info on dbpedia's ontology and another potential route.
 FWIW, I think Populated Places are what we're looking for in their data.
 Probably also want natural places.

+I think the sparqlwrapper code I sent can probably be used for data acquisition in any of these routes.